QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 - Java.util.Arrays has a method sort(array)
 	- primitives: quickSort
 	- objects implementing Comparable: timSort (modified mergeSort)
+- Merge Sort requires extra space, and Quick Sort is in place
+- They both deploy the idea of divide-and-conquer.
+In merge sort, the divide step does hardly anything, and all the real work happens in the combine step.
+Quick Sort is the opposite: all the real work happens in the divide step.
+In fact, the combine step in Quick Sort does absolutely nothing.
+- quicksort unstable, mergesort stable

 ### **Heap Sort**
 - make the array into a max heap